LeakyAbstractions/blog/quotes/_posts/2011-02-06-debugging-time.md

   author: Chris Wenham
 ---

-Debugging time increases as a square of the program's size.
+Debugging time increases as a square of the program’s size.